Santanu-Sahoo-02/My-ML-Projects/README.md

 ### 16: K-Means Clustering
 Program 1: To use K- Means Machine Learming model and classify the employees into various income groups or clusters.

-Progranm 2: To classify the iris flowers data set using K-Means Clustering model depending on petal length and petal widths of the flowers.
+Program 2: To classify the iris flowers data set using K-Means Clustering model depending on petal length and petal widths of the flowers.

 ### 17: Apriori Algorithm
 Program 1: To use Apriori algorithm on Market Basket Analysis to find the items which are bought together.
 [Minimum 2 or more items should be considered with 4 times more likelihood that a customer purchases these items in combination.]

 ### 18: Principal Component Analysis (PCA)
-Program l: To take iris flowers data set and reduce the 4D into 1D using PCA and then train the model and predict a new flower with given measurements.
+Program 1: To take iris flowers data set and reduce the 4D into 1D using PCA and then train the model and predict a new flower with given measurements.
 Program 2: To take iris flowers data set and reduce the 4D data into 2D using PCA.
 Then train the model and predict a new flower with given measurements.